obsolescence/pidp10/README.md

 <br><br>
 **Source code and hacking about**
 <br>Assuming you let the installer run though all its options, you will find nearly a dozen software projects (the PDP-10, the terminals, the hooked-up other computers from the AI Lab).
 Edit-compile-run, and install your enhanced binaries in /opt/pidp10 once you are satisfied.
 Note that almost all these tools are projects stored here as live git submodules.
-<br>`pidp10/src/panama5`: source code for a modified Richard Cornwell's PDP-10 simulator.
+<br>`pidp10/src/pdp10`: source code for Richard Cornwell's PDP-10 simulator.
 Use make X86=1 if you do not have a PiDP-10 front panel, it will run fine.
-	The Panama5 version is temporary, Richard wants to roll the front panel driver back into his original PDP-10/KA10 github at https://github.com/rcornwell/sims
 <br>`pidp10/src/its`: the heart of the ITS beast.
 <br>`pidp10/src/its/tools` you will find the peripheral projects.
 <br>`pidp10/src/sty`: a Teletype Model 33simulator with satisfying noises.
 But it is a quick hack, we had finish this in a hurry.
 Still, works fine.